rustaceanrob/kyoto/CONTRIBUTING.md

 The Minimal Supported Rust Version is **1.63.0** (enforced by our CI).

 Commits should cover both the issue fixed and the solution's rationale.
 These [guidelines](https://chris.beams.io/posts/git-commit/) should be kept in mind.
 Commit messages should follow the ["Conventional Commits 1.0.0"](https://www.conventionalcommits.org/en/v1.0.0/) to make commit histories easier to read by humans and automated tools.

+Commits should be signed with GPG, SSH, or S/MIME, and this will be enforced by GitHub when merging pull requests.
+Read more about [signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 To facilitate communication with other contributors, the project is making use of GitHub's "assignee" field.
 First check that no one is assigned and then